DylanMoriarty/moriartynaps/app/_posts/0000-22-10-maps-of-home.md

 {% include chapter2.html %}Islands in the Stream
 {% include chapter3.html %}

 Of course, the specter of Covid-19 looms large over this homecoming.
 In lieu of “_welcome back drinks_, there’s instead “_friendly hand waves from porches_.”
 It continues to be a weird pseudo-prescence.
-Despite being more physically nearby to folks, quarantining makes it hard to feel that much closer.
+Despite being more physically nearby to folks, quarantining makes it hard to feel that much actually closer.

+For the most part, conversations follow a similar trajectory – covid sucks, isolation is a bummer, but we're perservering.
+Without the opportunity to do things with others, or share experiences that aren't plague related, conversations can feel surface level.

 {::nomarkdown}
   </article>